bilenbaris/Social_Robot_Nav/README.md

 # Social_Robot_Nav
 Socially Aware Robot Navigation on Ros.

 This is a autonomous robot navigation project with social awareness.
-This means robot can recognize humans and act accordingly while navigating.
+This means robot can recognize humans and act accordingly while navigating in a known map.

 Few things to know about this project: